 The reborn European Timetable is available now for ordering online at www.europeanrailtimetable.eu

 Example rail route map...

 Here's an example timetable.
 Don't worry, an explanation of how to read the timetables and of all the symbols is included at the front of the Timetable.
 Each column is one train, and you read downwards (although in some cases a solid black bar under on train saves space by allowing another to be shown further down the same column).
 Train number, train type, catering, and reference to any footnotes, are shown at the top of each column.
-As you can see, like the railways themselves, the Thomas Cook Timetable always uses local place names, 'München' for Munich, 'Wien' for Vienna, 'Bucuresti' for Bucharest.
+As you can see, like the railways themselves, the European Rail Timetable always uses local place names, 'München' for Munich, 'Wien' for Vienna, 'Bucuresti' for Bucharest.
 You soon get used to this!
 A crossed knife and fork means restaurant car, a goblet symbol means buffet refreshments.
 '1-5' (the numbers in circles at the top of a column) means Mondays-Fridays, '6 7' means Saturdays & Sundays.
 Easy, really...

 Example city maps...

 It also includes simple but useful city maps showing stations and interchanges for some 34 European cities...

 Extracts used here with kind permission of Thomas Cook...